 Very early on in my career, I didn’t understand the importance of networking events.
 A bunch of people hanging around in suits exchanging business cards wasn’t my idea of a good time.
-Nevertheless, I followed the advice of a number of more seasoned professionals, and I began attending networking events regularly.
+Nevertheless, I followed the advice of a few seasoned professionals, and I began attending networking events regularly.

 The more events I attended, the clearer the value became.
-I even found myself beginning to enjoy the conversations I was having and challenging myself to collect a greater number of business cards at each event.
+I even found myself beginning to enjoy the conversations I was having and challenging myself to collect a greater number of business cards each time.

-Through the years, I’ve landed clients and even a job through my efforts at networking events.
-I’ve connected with vendors that I ended up working with on projects and I’ve met other like minded people who I’ve worked with collaboratively to help promote one another.
+Through the years, I’ve landed clients, and even a job, through my efforts at these professional networking events.
+I’ve also connected with vendors that I ended up working with on projects and met other like-minded people who I ended up working with collaboratively to help promote one another.

 I’ve found a ton of value in networking events.
 That’s not to say, however, that I didn’t stumble along the way.
-Being successful at networking events isn’t easy, and knowing how to network effectively may not come naturally.
-The good news is, however, there are some key things you can do to help you avoid some of the stumbles many professionals struggle with when they are first starting out at networking events.
-Try following these networking event tips to succeed at the next event you attend.
+Successfully navigating networking events isn’t easy, and knowing how to network effectively may not come naturally.
+The good news is there are some key things you can do to help you avoid some of the stumbles many professionals struggle with when they first start attending networking events.
+Try following these networking tips to succeed at the next event you attend.

-Not sure how to dress for a networking event?
-Keep in mind that not all networking events require the same type of attire.
-Read up on the event, whether on a website, a brochure or elsewhere.
-See what you can find about the type of attire expected at the event.
+Not sure how to dress for a specific networking event?
+Keep in mind that not all events require the same type of attire.
+Read up on the event, whether on a website, a brochure, or elsewhere, and see what you can find about the type of attire expected at the event.

-If you can’t find the information you’re looking for, it’s ok to contact the event organizers and ask.
-Whatever method you use to find this information, make sure you find it and then follow it.
+If you can’t find the information you’re looking for, it’s OK to contact the event organizers and ask.
+Whatever method you use to find this information, make sure you use it.

 If it’s a formal affair, be sure to show up dressed to impress.
 If it’s more of a business casual environment, don’t go overboard.
 Whatever the dress code may be, if you don’t follow it you’ll stand out like a sore thumb.
-Don’t be that person, please.
+Don’t be that person.

-Knowing how to prepare for a networking event can go a long way in being successful.
-Networking events are typically different than career fairs.
-It’s important to make that distinction.
+Knowing how to prepare for an event can go a long way in being successful.
+Networking events are typically different than career fairs; it’s important to make that distinction.
 Rather than coming prepared with resumes, think business cards instead.
-One of my best networking event tips is that it’s important to be relaxed and act naturally at a networking event, and carrying around a folder full of resumes just doesn’t allow for that.
+One of my favorite professional networking tips is that it’s important to be relaxed and act naturally at a networking event, so carrying around a folder full of resumes just doesn’t allow for that.
 If you do come across someone who’d like to see a resume, grab their business card and email it to them the next day.

 In addition to business cards, be prepared with a pen.
 You may need to jot down some additional info on a card you’re handed, so bring a pen (or two) so you don’t miss out on this opportunity.
 Think about each of the items you’ll need and make sure you have them packed and ready to go the night before.